 A brief history

 During the 1980s, local netball clubs were members of the South Eastern Metropolitan Churches Netball Association (SEMCNA).
-Teams came from Glen Iris, Sandringham and surrounding areas, and included the Caulfield South Netball Club and Kooyong Road Methodists Netball Club.
+Teams came from Glen Iris, Sandringham and surrounding areas, and included the Caulfield South Netball Club and Kooyong Road Methodists’ Netball Club.

-Teams played at local schools and churches, before finally basing themselves at Dales Park and St Peters in Bentleigh.
+Teams played at local schools and churches before finally basing themselves at Dales Park and St Peters in Bentleigh.
 Competition was held on Saturday afternoons.

-The eight courts were constructed on the area originally used as a junior soccer oval.
-They were officially opened on 25thJuly, 1993.
+Eight courts were constructed on the area originally used as a junior soccer oval and were officially opened on 25 July, 1993.

-The Caulfield and District Netball Association (C&DNA) commenced in 1992 and selected its name due to being located in the (then) City of Caulfield.
+Caulfield and District Netball Association (CDNA) commenced in 1992 and selected its name due to being located in the (then) City of Caulfield.
 Committee members were all volunteers.
 The first President was John Boorn, who had been an active member of the sub-committee seeking to establish the courts.

 In 2018, two more courts were created as a result of funding from Sport and Recreation Victoria and the City of Glen Eira, under the Community Sports Infrastructure Fund.
-The additional courts were officially opened on 17thOctober 2018.
-Courts and facilities continue to be maintained with the involvement and support of the City of Glen Eira and volunteer C&DNA Committee members.
+The additional courts were officially opened on 17 October 2018.